marcelluethi/dimwit/examples/README.md

 - Examples are designed to be self-contained and runnable
 - Each example includes comments explaining the concepts being demonstrated
-- Examples use the full Shapeful API as exported from the main package
+- Examples use the full dimwit API as exported from the main package
 - Some examples may require additional setup (noted in individual files)